Boxing in Armenia: Soviet era

 The Soviet regime in Armenia was established in 1920.
 Four years later in 1924, Gevorg Alikhanian and Mkhitar Aybabian started the first boxing school in the city of Leninakan and a year later Alikhanian started training teenage boys in Yerevan.
 In 1931, the first Armenian boxing championship was held among 30 boxers.
 The sport developed mostly in the large urban areas.

 The first major success of Armenian boxing took place in 1956.
 Vladimir Yengibaryan of Yerevan won a gold medal for the Soviet Union at the Melbourne Olympics.
-Soviet Armenian boxing reached it peak during the period from 1970s to early 1990s.
-Notable figures of the era include Mekhak Ghazaryan and Israyel Hakobkokhyan, with the later becoming a World Amateur Champion in 1989.
+Soviet Armenian boxing reached its peak during the period from 1970s to early 1990s.
+Notable figures of the era include Mekhak Ghazaryan and Israyel Hakobkokhyan, with the latter becoming a World Amateur Champion in 1989.

 In 1957 Yengibaryan was awarded both the Honoured Master of Sports of the USSR and the Order of the Red Banner of Labour for his achievements in boxing.
-After finishing his career, he founded the first in the USSR Boxing Children and Youth Sport School in Yerevan.
+After finishing his career, he founded the Boxing Children and Youth Sport School in Yerevan.
+This was the first school of its kind in the USSR.

 Independent era

 Armenia became an independent state in 1991.
-The Armenian Boxing Federation, governing body of the sport in Armenia, was founded the same year.
+The Armenian Boxing Federation, the governing body of the sport in Armenia, was founded the same year.
 In two years it was admitted to the European Amateur Boxing Association and International Boxing Association as a full member.

 Numerous professional Armenian boxers came to international fame, some representing Armenia, some foreign countries.
 Vic Darchinyan and Arthur Abraham both won IBF titles in Flyweight and Middleweight categories respectively are the most notable ones.

 Armenia has two Boxing World Cup champions.
 Nshan Munchyan was undefeated in 48 kg category in 1994.
 Andranik Hakobyan stood at the top of the 75 kg category in 2008.
 In amateur boxing, Armenian athletes have been relatively successful.
 Nshan Munchyan became a World Champion in 1993 in Light Flyweight.
 Hovhannes Danielyan (2008), Eduard Hambardzumyan (2008) and Hrachik Javakhyan (2010) became Champions of Europe.

 On September 3, 2011, the first ever professional boxing event in Armenia took place in the Karen Demirchyan Sports Complex.
 All Armenian boxers won their matches.
 The event was headlined by Vic Darchinyan and Evans Mbamba.
 Darchinyan defeated Mbamba to retain his IBO Bantamweight title.
 Armenia has hosted the 2012 AIBA Youth World Boxing Championships and the Men's 2022 European Amateur Boxing Championships.

 Armenia had over 3,000 people practicing box in the 21st century.
 In 2021 Armenia had 3,036 boxers (including 62 females) and 151 coaches and trainers.